 Some of the Available Training

 • International In-depth training is a six-day program, in March and September.
 The week consists of site visits and in-depth training in the Foundations for Farming methodology to fully equip someone to return to their homeland, champion the Foundations for Farming cause, and become a trainer of trainers.
-Dates for the next International In-depth Training: 6th-13th of March 2026, with delegates arriving on the 5th of March and leaving on the 14th of March.
+Dates for the next International In-depth Training: 6th-13th of September 2026, with delegates arriving on the 5th of September and leaving on the 14th of September.
 (Cost: USD 500)

 • Introduction to Pfumvudza four-hour training instructs farmers on how to set, plant, and manage a Pfumvudza plot.